 Milton Keynes University Hospital is committed to offering you treatment at the earliest opportunity.
 Management of the COVID-19 pandemic has meant an increase in waiting times for some elective (planned) pathways, which we are working hard to reduce.
 GPs continue to refer patients into the Trust for Outpatient appointments.
 You may need to wait longer for access to an appointment and where clinically appropriate, these appointments may be carried out by telephone or video.
 You will receive a letter from the hospital confirming your appointment with us, what type of appointment this is and what steps you need to take prior to this appointment.

 ► Your hospital journey and who to contact whilst waiting

 The following information is intended as a general guide as each patient journey differs depending on their condition and individual needs.

 ► Hospital waiting times & information about your treatment

 NHS England has developed an online platform called ‘My Planned Care’.
-This website gives advice and support while you wait and helps you to prepare for your hospital consultation, treatment, or surgery (excluding cancer treatment), for all acute hospitals across England and will be expanded over time to include Community and Mental Health hospitals.
+This website gives advice and support while you wait and helps you to prepare for your hospital consultation, treatment, or surgery (excluding cancer treatment), for all acute hospitals across England.

 If you are waiting for a hospital appointment, a procedure or treatment, you can access the platform to see average waiting times as well as helpful advice and support whilst you wait.
 The information is updated weekly and anyone can access it, including your carer, friends, relatives and the NHS team caring for you.